 Those contaminants can go from your attic insulation into the indoor air whenever you are running your HVAC system.
 That can aggravate your asthma or allergies and make you feel ill.
 They can also stink in many cases.

 Once you verify there is gunk in your ducts – and the air in your home is making you sick – then duct cleaning might help.
 Here is how to properly clean them and ensure they stay clean as well.

 Have your ducts cleaned by a professional

 This is definitely not a DIY project.
 Cleaning your ducts properly requires specialized equipment that most consumers do not have access to.
 Professionals use large or truck-mounted vacuums hat have special extension attachment.
-Also, a HEPA filter is run throughout the cleaning process in order to prevent contaminants from getting inside your house after the equipment stirs them up.
+Also, a HEPA filter is run throughout the insulation removal or cleaning process in order to prevent contaminants from getting inside your house after the equipment stirs them up.